AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Ratiocator_(RAT).md

 ## Indicator parameters

-There are 3 parameters the RAT indicator has, one of them is necessary - the mapping.
+There are three parameters the RAT indicator has, one of them is necessary - the mapping.

 Then you can set the base date and series types.

-If base date is ommitted (or zero is passed as the parameter) - the first date in the data set as the base date.
+If base date is omitted (or zero is passed as the parameter) - the first date in the data is set as the base date.

 The following code sample demonstrates a RAT indicator with parameters set as default: